slavivanov/lambda-layers/README.md

 This zips up the folder created by install_layer.sh, and uploads it into a Lambda layer

+### abcmidi_to_layer.sh

+If your software is not available in the yumda yum repository, you can still install it if the rpm is available.
+Download the rpm file to /tmp and run this script.

+It leverages the awesome [fpm tool](https://fpm.readthedocs.io/en/latest/index.html) that converts the rpm to a regular zip file.
+You can then unzip and re-zip this to a format that is suitable for a lambda layer

 ### list.sh

 You can run this command to print a list of available yumda packages